Longevity of Baby Teeth

 The Stainless Steel Solution

-When a baby tooth is extensively decayed and using other filling materials isn't likely to be successful, the American Academy of Pediatric Dentistry (AAPD) recommends restoring the tooth with a stainless steel crown especially if the tooth has received pulpal therapy.
+When a baby tooth is extensively decayed and using other filling materials isn't likely to be successful, the American Academy of Pediatric Dentistry (AAPD) recommends restoring the tooth with a stainless steel crown, especially if the tooth has received pulpal therapy.
 After removing the decay, your dentist will fit and cement a prefabricated crown made of stainless steel over the tooth.
 Here are some advantages of stainless steel crowns:

-• Durable but inexpensive
+• Durable and inexpensive.

-• Full coverage protection for the tooth
+• Full coverage protection for the tooth.

-• Very little sensitivity
+• Very little sensitivity.

-• Less likely to need retreatment
+• Less likely to need retreatment.

-• More successful than metal fillings in children under four years old
+• More successful than metal fillings in children under four years old.

-• Good choice for children who need general anesthesia
+• Good choice for children who need general anesthesia.

 If the pulp of the tooth is involved, the dentist may also need to perform pulpal therapy before placing the crown.
 But rest assured it is quite common, even for young permanent teeth.